Hithesh2399/chrome-extension-user-interface-/README.md

 #

-Feel free to reach out to me through email at hi@alyssax.com or [on Twitter](https://twitter.com/alyssaxuu) if you have any questions or feedback!
+Feel free to reach out to me through email at hitheshbablu99@gmail.com if you have any questions or feedback!
 Hope you find this useful 💜